Xu Xiake

-Xu Xiake (徐霞客 (Xú Xiákè, Hsü Hsia-k'o), January 5, 1587 – March 8, 1641), born Xu Hongzu (徐弘祖), courtesy name Zhenzhi (振之), was a Chinese travel writer and geographer of the Ming dynasty, known best for his famous geographical treatise, and noted for his bravery and humility.
+Xu Xiake (徐霞客 (Xú Xiákè, Hsü Hsia-k'o), January 5, 1587 – March 8, 1641), born Xu Hongzu (徐弘祖), courtesy name Zhenzhi (振之), was a Chinese explorer, geographer, and travel writer of the Ming dynasty, known best for his famous geographical treatise, and noted for his bravery and humility.
 He traveled throughout China for more than 30 years, documenting his travels extensively.
-The records of his travels were compiled posthumously in The Travel Diaries Xu Xiake, and his work translated by Ding Wenjiang.
+The records of his travels were compiled posthumously in The Travel Diaries of Xu Xiake, and his work translated by Ding Wenjiang.
 Xu's writing falls under the old Chinese literary category of 'travel record literature' ('youji wenxue'“遊記文學”), which used narrative and prose styles of writing to portray one's travel experiences.

 The People's Liberation Army Navy barracks ship Xu Xiake was named after him.

 Life

 With ancestors from Jiangxi province, Xu Xiake was born in what is today Jiangyin (in Jiangsu province) as Xu Hongzu (宏祖), as the second son of Xu Yu'an (徐豫庵, 1545–1594) and Wang Ruren (王孺人, 1545–1625).
 It was often said his mother encouraged him to travel and this shaped Xu's predilections.
 His sobriquet is Zhenzhi (振之).
 Xiake was an alternate sobriquet (別號) given to him by his friend Chen Jiru (陳繼儒, 1558–1639) and it means "one who is in the sunset clouds".
 His other friend, Huang Daozhou (黃道周, 1585–1646), also gave Xu an alternate sobriquet: Xiayi (霞逸), meaning "untrammelled in the sunset clouds."

-On his journeys throughout China he travelled with a servant called Gu Xing (顧行).
+On his journeys throughout China, he travelled with a servant called Gu Xing (顧行).
 He faced many hardships along the way, as he was often dependent on the patronage of local scholars who would help him after he had been robbed of all his belongings.
 Local Buddhist abbots of the various places he visited often would pay him money as well, for the small service of recording the history of their local monastery.
 From the snowy passes of Sichuan, to the subtropical jungles of Guangxi and Yunnan, to the mountains of Tibet, Xu Xiake wrote of all his experiences and provided enormous amounts of written detail from his observations.